Glossary

 - Data and Evaluation Systems

 - The statewide implementation, scale-up, and sustainability process uses data-based decision making in almost all activities to ensure that implementation fidelity and outcomes are achieved.
-Data and evaluation systems refers to the use of tools for data-based decision making and evaluation of progress and outcomes.
+Data and evaluation systems involve the use of tools for data-based decision making and evaluation of progress and outcomes.

 - Demonstration Site